 - Online research experience;

-- Punctuality, positive attitude, demonstrated commitment to Bay stewardship, and good people skills are also strongly desired.
+- Punctuality, positive attitude, demonstrated commitment to an environmental career path, and good people skills are also strongly desired.

 How to Apply